MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/ios.md

 ### 3. Editing application logic

-1. Open the Xcode project project.
+1. Open the Xcode project project by double-clickign the **.xcworkspace** file.

 2. Select the **[project-root]/ViewController.m/swift** file and: